ACentauri Solar Racing: Silvretta

-The Neue Zürcher Zeitung reported on the team’s plans to develop a new vehicle for the 2025 World Solar Challenge as part of ETH Zurich's continued involvement in the competition.
+In May 2024 the Neue Zürcher Zeitung reported on the team's plans to build a new car for the 2025 World Solar Challenge.

-On June 6 2025, the team revealed their new car Silvretta.
-Created in just one and a half years as a refined evolution of a previous model, it was designed with a strong focus on optimizing the balance between aerodynamics and solar performance.
-The vehicle features a suspension and steering system milled from high-strength aluminum and a body made primarily of carbon fiber-reinforced composites.
-It is powered by a radial flux in-wheel motor, supplied with electricity from a six-square-meter solar array and a 3 kWh battery.
-With aerodynamic drag comparable to that of a conventional car side mirror.
+The team unveiled Silvretta on 6 June 2025, after around eighteen months of development.
+Designed as an evolution of Aletsch, it focuses on the trade-off between aerodynamic efficiency and solar yield.
+The suspension and steering components are machined from high-strength aluminium, and the body is made primarily of carbon-fibre-reinforced polymer.
+The car is driven by a radial flux in-wheel motor and draws power from a 6 m2 solar array and a 3 kWh battery.
+According to the team, its aerodynamic drag is comparable to that of a conventional car's side mirror.